Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

-\begin{dfn} Assume we have a module $Q$ over an operad $P$ in parametrized spectra which cover a module $R$ over an operad $O$ in $(\mathrm{Top},\times)$.
+\begin{dfn} Assume we have a right module $Q$ over an operad $P$ in parametrized spectra which covers a right module $R$ over an operad $O$ in $(\mathrm{Top},\times)$.
 Given an $n$-trivialization of $P$, a zigzag equivalence from $Q$ to $ R \bar\wedge S_{(n,d)}$ which is compatible with the trivializaton of $P$ is called a (spherical) $(n,d)$-trivialization. \end{dfn}